Vijanxoxo/SoC-Pine-script-/README.md

 -

 To implement it i worked on another strategy which is conventionally common but a pretty useful one for breakout trading A breakout refers to when the price of an asset moves above a resistance area, or moves below a support area.
 Breakout traders commonly use bands and channels as limits and prices crossing those barriers generates trading signals.
 [Bollinger bands](https://www.babypips.com/learn/forex/bollinger-bands) is one of such bands which can tell us about the trend in the market and place orders.
 The same has been implemented my script [Bollinger Bands Breakout Strategy](bollinger_bands_breakout_strategy.txt).
 Some features i implemented in this strategy are:
->You can now give source(open/high/low/close) as an input.
-Default has been set to close
->You can also define sma deviation, deviation etc
+-You can now give source(open/high/low/close) as an input.
+Default has been set to close -You can also define sma deviation, deviation etc
->Script plots bands and adds color between the lines
->signals are displayed on the graph
+-Script plots bands and adds color between the lines -signals are displayed on the graph
->incorporated pyramiding(placing more than one active trade)
+-incorporated pyramiding(placing more than one active trade)